ImBIOS/open-music-api-v3/README.md

 This project is part of Dicoding Academy submission to complete "Belajar Fundamental Aplikasi Back-End" Course

-Please don't reuse it for your submission, this is for educational and "pamer" purpose.
+Please don't reuse it for your submission, this is for educational and open-source purpose.

 ## Tips